Former Trump collaborator Meadows cooperates with House panel on January 6 - ExBulletin

 Former Trump collaborator Meadows cooperates with House panel on January 6

-WASHINGTON Mark Meadows, Donald Trump’s former chief of staff, is cooperating with a House panel investigating the Jan.6 insurgency on Capitol Hill, for now fending off the panel’s threat to hold him in contempt, said Tuesday the chairman of the committee.
+WASHINGTON (AP) Mark Meadows, Donald Trump’s former chief of staff, is cooperating with a House panel investigating the January 6 Capitol uprising, so far pushing back the threat of outrage panels, a said the chairman of the committee on Tuesday.

 The deal comes after two months of negotiations between Meadows and the committee and after the Justice Department indicted longtime Trump ally Steve Bannon for defying a subpoena.
-Meadows’ lawyer had previously indicated that his client would not comply, a position the committee found unacceptable.
+Meadows’ attorney had previously indicated his client would not comply, a position the committee said was unacceptable.

-Under the agreement in principle, Meadows could potentially refuse to answer questions from the panel about his most sensitive conversations with Trump and what Trump was doing on January 6 as hundreds of rioters violently burst onto Capitol Hill. and halted the certification of Joe Biden’s election victory in 2020.
+Under the agreement in principle, Meadows could potentially refuse to answer questions from the panel about his most sensitive conversations with Trump and what Trump was doing on January 6 as hundreds of rioters violently burst onto Capitol Hill. and halted the certification of Joe Bidens’ 2020 electoral victory.

-Trump, who told his supporters to “fight like hell” that morning, tried to hamper much of the committee’s work, including in an ongoing court case, arguing that Congress does not can’t get any information about his private conversations at the White House.
+Trump, who told his supporters to fight like hell that morning, tried to obstruct much of the committee’s work, including in an ongoing court case, arguing that Congress cannot get information about his private conversations at the White House.

-Meadows’ attorney, George Terwilliger, said in a statement that “we appreciate the openness of the select committee to receive voluntary responses on non-privileged matters.”
+Meadows’ attorney, George Terwilliger, said in a statement that we appreciate the openness of select committees to receive voluntary responses on non-privileged matters.

-Terwilliger said he was continuing to work with the committee and his staff on a potential accommodation that would not require Meadows to relinquish executive privileges claimed by Trump or “relinquish the long-standing position that senior officials in the White House cannot be compelled to testify before Congress. . “
+Terwilliger said he was continuing to work with the committee and his staff on a potential accommodation that would not require Meadows to relinquish executive privileges claimed by Trump or relinquish the long-held position that senior House officials Blanche cannot be compelled to testify before Congress.

 The deal with Meadows shows how the committee is trying to balance its need for information on Trump’s role in the Jan.6 insurgency and the desire to complete the investigation quickly.
 While the committee rejected Trump’s legal arguments and Biden waived the executive privilege to hand over documents and records, the panel wants to avoid lengthy legal tangles that could delay their work.

-In the committee’s subpoena in September, Thompson cited Meadows’ efforts to reverse Trump’s defeat in the weeks leading up to the insurgency and his pressure on state officials to push false allegations of widespread electoral fraud. .
+In the September committee subpoena, Thompson cited Meadows’ efforts to reverse Trump’s defeat in the weeks leading up to the insurgency and his pressure on state officials to argue false allegations of fraud generalized electoral system.

 The committee’s lawmakers had hinted for several weeks that they were prepared to despise Meadows, as they had done with Bannon.
-But Thompson said just before Thanksgiving that the committee “will not rush efforts” to clarify that they had given Meadows, a former Republican congressman from North Carolina, every chance to cooperate.
+But Thompson said just before Thanksgiving that the committee would not rush into making it clear that he had given Meadows, a former Republican congressman from North Carolina, every chance to cooperate.

 On Wednesday, the committee will vote on whether to prosecute contempt charges against another witness, former Justice Department official Jeffrey Clark, after appearing for testimony earlier this month but declined to answer to the questions.
 The House could vote to outrage him as early as this week.
 It would be up to the Ministry of Justice to decide whether to charge him.